Old Norse orthography: Normalized spelling

 "Normalized spelling" can be used to refer to normalization in general or the standard normalization in particular.
 With normalized spelling, the manuscript spelling is altered to adhere to be more strict and regular.
 These respellings are designed to be phonemically precise rather than representative of the manuscripts.
 The degree of normalization may vary, but in general the text is at the end reduced to limited deviation from a regularized system, perhaps at the expense of some dialectal character.

 For various reasons 19th century scholars came up with a standardized normalization of Old Norse which remains in use.
 It is primarily based on the so-called First Grammatical Treatise.
 Vowel length is marked and umlauted vowels are unambiguously represented.
-The standardized spelling employs a few characters that are not available in the most common electronic character sets.
-Replacements are often used, particularly in electronic formats.
-The most consequential is the use of ö instead of ǫ.
+The standardized spelling employs a few characters that were not available in early electronic character sets, so replacements were often used.
+The most consequential was the use of ö instead of ǫ; the latter being present in Unicode v1.0 (1991) as U+01EA.